 These external debt indicators are intended to ensure that levels of external borrowing are affordable, prudent and sustainable.
 The authorised limit for external debt is a statutory limit (section 3 of the Local Government Act 2003) that should not be breached under any circumstances.
 It has been calculated to take account of the Council's capital expenditure and financing plans and allowing for the possibility of unusual cash movements.
-The operational boundary for external debt has also been calculated with regard to the Council's capital expenditure and financing plans allowing for the possibility of cash flow.
+The operational boundary for external debt has also been calculated with regard to the Council's capital expenditure and financing plans allowing for the most likely, prudent, but not worst case scenario for cash flow.
 Temporary breaches of the operational boundary, due to variations in cash flow, will not be regarded as significant.

-&lt;sup>3 Lenders Option Borrowers Option (LOBO).
+3 Lenders Option Borrowers Option (LOBO).
 This loan was at a fixed rate of 4.6% until February 2007 after which the rate may be varied at the lender's option.
 If the lender exercises this option to vary the rate then we, as the borrower, have the option to repay the loan.